pbrito/myUnity/README.md

 <img src="https://raw.githubusercontent.com/pbrito/myUnity/master/img/eventflow.gif"   height="200" />

+- [EventBus](https://github.com/SaldayOpen/EventBus)is a system, which could dispatch published events to any registered handler accepting particular event argument.
+This means, that your event sources should no longer contain references to other components, only to event bus.

  ## C# job system
 - [examples](https://github.com/stella3d/job-system-cookbook) - Examples of using the C# Job System in Unity 2018
  - [SimpleAnimation](https://github.com/Unity-Technologies/SimpleAnimation)A simple Animation Component that leverages PlayableGraphs [post](https://blogs.unity3d.com/2017/11/28/introducing-the-simple-animation-component/)